mckinney,allen,frisco,plano,dallas

 If you find yourself feeling “down” and unable to function for weeks or

-moderate depression, psychotherapy may be the best treatment option.
-Studies show that a combination of
+depression, psychotherapy may be the best treatment option.
+Studies show that a

 Becki A. Hein, MS, LPC